msdavid/flagraiser/docs/micropython.md

+The flagraiser uses a ESP32 MCU with Micropython.

-The Micropython firmware for Talktopus is MicroPython_ESP32_psRAM_LoBo https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/
+The Micropython firmware is MicroPython_ESP32_psRAM_LoBo https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/
 This distro contains the following services prebuilt:

 FTP Server